 - 1. Reading assignments equal to about 9,000 pages (approximately 36 textbooks). - 2.
-Footnotes or end notes as prescribed by the seminary guidelines. - 3.
+Footnotes as prescribed by the seminary guidelines. - 3.
 A complete bibliography of all resources. - 4.
-Two hard-bound copies are to be submitted for review and evaluation. - 5.
+Two hard-bound copies submitted for review and evaluation. - 5.
 An oral defense of the dissertation. - 6.
 The dissertation will be submitted in three stages: - A. The completed outline, dissertation statement and bibliography (RE 620), five semester hours. - B. The completed rough draft (RE 621), five semester hours. - C. Two hard-bound copies (black with gold letters) of the final dissertation (RE 622), ten semester hours.